-The City of Mesa Police Department was not required to release an audiotape of a 911 call, in which an injured child was heard crying and whimpering to a television station.
+The City of Mesa Police Department was not required to release an audiotape of a 911 call in which an injured child was heard crying and whimpering to a television station during a tragic and stressful incident.
 A transcript was released instead, which on balance preserved the child's privacy.
 See AH Belo Corp. v.
 Mesa Police Department, supra.